dnuthakki3/FBLADB/README.md

 updateserv.php is the script that connects to the database and updates the user input into the database and is found in the serv folder.

+tablerecord.php is where the database information is outputted in a tabular form

 login.css styles login.php.

 form.css page styles both insert.php and update.php.